buccaneerai/note-window-consumer/performance/2023-04-13/Breathing/d.md

 NONE

 #### Social History
-The patient mentioned smoking cigarettes since the age of 20 and currently smokes about half a pack per day.
-They have had conversations about their smoking habits before.
-There were no other topics from the list discussed in the transcript.
+The patient smokes cigarettes, having started at the age of 20, and currently smokes about half a pack per day.
+The doctor plans to discuss this further at the end of the appointment.

 #### Allergies
 - NONE